 The #MeToo and Time’s Up movements have created an unparalleled awareness among women all over the world for the need to develop coping capabilities in the face of gender discrimination and harassment issues in the workplace.

 Promoting negotiation skills for women helps organizations achieve gender diversity at all levels of business, particularly at senior levels.
-This is considered a critical requirement for strong organisational performance, but often disregarded.
-Organisations that achieve gender diversity at management levels enjoy increased innovation, creativity and improved decision-making.
+This is considered a critical requirement for strong organizational performance, but often disregarded.
+Organizations that achieve gender diversity at management levels enjoy increased innovation, creativity and improved decision-making.

-Yet scientific studies published in the Journal of Organizational Behavior and Human Decision Processes show that women tend to negotiate differently depending on whose interests they represent:
+Yet scientific studies such as those conducted at Carnegie Mellon University in Pittsburg by Linda Babcock, author of "Women Don't Ask - Negotiations and the Gender Divide" show that women tend to negotiate differently depending on whose interests they represent:

 The Negotiation Lab program uses the Harvard method of “Principled Negotiation” to change the merits of the bargaining process – transforming a discussion from a purely positional point of view, to one that looks for mutual gains based on interests and needs.
 This way of working particularly suits women.

-The Negotiation Lab uses a combination of webinars and simulation-based teaching video-chat platform to give women the opportunity to try out different bargaining strategies and tactics that they might not ordinarily use - in a safe environment - without fear of repercussion.
+The Negotiation Lab uses a combination of in-class workshops, webinars and simulation-based teaching using a video-chat platform to give women the opportunity to try out different bargaining strategies and tactics that they might not ordinarily use - in a safe environment - without fear of repercussion.

 Webinar 1: Identifying the type of negotiator we are by comparing the characteristics and tactics of soft & hard positional bargainers.